 The principal office of the Synod of Victoria and Tasmania will move to the new Wesley Place development at 130 Lonsdale St Melbourne sometime mid-2020.

-A unique transaction with the developer Charter Hall means the site will not be sold.
-It will be leased from the Uniting Church for 125 years, assuring the church’s future as a place of worship and community gathering for perpetuity.
+This remarkable 35-storey office complex has been constructed on land owned by the Uniting Church, on and around the historically significant Wesley Church.
+A unique transaction with the developer Charter Hall means the site has not been sold.
+It is being leased from the Uniting Church for 125 years, assuring the church’s future as a place of worship and community gathering for perpetuity.

 The refurbishment of the site at ground level will provide a revitalised precinct with contemplative spaces, sections for communal activities, and cafes and dining areas.
-An office space across 33 floors will be constructed on the site.
-The redevelopment also preserves an olive tree, believed to be the oldest imported tree in Victoria, which will become the focal point of a new green urban sanctuary and tower square.
+The redevelopment has also preserved an olive tree, believed to be the oldest in Australia, which will become the focal point of a new green urban sanctuary and tower square.